DOCSINSTALLATION

 Installation Process

-Phase 1: Deploy Managed Application
+Phase 1: Deploy from Azure Marketplace

-Step 1: Access the Managed Application
+Step 1: Access Azure Marketplace

-2. Find SSW EagleEye in the catalog
+3. Click on SSW EagleEye in the search results

 Step 2: Configure Application Settings